ddella/Kubernetes-Cluster/03-k8s-API-LB4.md

 - K8s API server runs on port 6443 with HTTPS
 - All K8s Master node runs the API via the URL: http://<master node>:6443

-Nginx will run on a bare metal Ubuntu server outside the K8s cluster.
+Nginx will run on a bare metal/virtual Ubuntu server outside the K8s cluster.

 ##  What is a Reverse Proxy
 Proxying is typically used to distribute the load among several servers, seamlessly show content from different websites, or pass requests for processing to application servers over protocols other than HTTP.